 If the TAC is issued on behalf of a student, the Student Advance Responsible Party must pick up the TAC(s) in person.
 For more information, see Advances on Behalf of Students Traveling on Official UTSA Business.

-If the traveler requests to reload an existing TAC, the traveler must provide DTS with the last six digits of the existing TAC when completing the TAR form.
+If the traveler requests to reload an existing TAC, the traveler must provide DTS with the last six digits of the existing TAC when completing the TAC Request form.

 The TAC may be requested up to 60 days in advance of the travel departure date to allow the traveler time to confirm or book travel arrangements such as lodging and airfare.